-The Barbie Girl Studio website is a Vintage Charm Bracelet Store that sells handmade bracelet and uniquely jewelry, necklaces and earrings.
-With a great logo and some thought put into the website design, only some small changes are needed to make this a memorable e-store experience.
+The Barbie Girl Studio website is a Vintage Charm Bracelet Store that sells handmade bracelet and uniquely jewelry, medicine necklaces and earrings.
+With a great logo and some thought put into the website design, rx only some small changes are needed to make this a memorable e-store experience.

 The home page of The Barbie Girl Studio uses a standard three column e-store layout with the shopping basket placed in the left column.
-A Search box and Login details are in the top right, which is a good place to put them.
+A Search box and Login details are in the top right, and which is a good place to put them.
 The logo is very cute, with a suitable mix of chic imagery and a girly font that give the right impression for the store.
 The colours used are complementary to the logo, in pinks, blacks and greys and the overall design is acceptable but the only outstanding part is the logo.

 Ways to improve the design to make it more unique would include:

 *** Making the blue text and blue links another, more complementary colour to the logo and colour scheme, such as garnet or deep purple.

 *** Putting the products on a white background when photographing, so that the bracelet colours stand out more and also making sure all the product image background colours consistent.

 *** Adding to the theme of the logo with similar looking graphics and advertisements.Adding subtle textured wallpapers or more colouring to the page (eg, a complementary but subtle colour like light pink, grey or pale blue in the left and right columns and/or at the top).

 *** Keeping the fonts and colours consistent with the rest of the site in the detailed Product Information pages.

 I didn’t see ANY advertising on the site apart from the “Featured Product” which was a huge plus, but I felt an excitingly designed ad in the theme of the logo would only assist the website design if the owners wanted to promote a particular product apart from the featured one.